 This document has been prepared by the Freight on Rail Group (the Group).
 The Group is a rail freight focussed industry group established to engage with Government and key stakeholders on major public policy issues.
-The members of FORG are:
+It consists of the seven major rail freight businesses in Australia: